cmu-sei/crucible/docs/cite/index.md

 ### Moves

-In CITE, a Move is a defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+In CITE, a move is a defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.

 When in Dashboard view, users will have two features to interact with moves: